bonni208/Business_Ethics/Business_Ethics.md

 > The unethical behavior at Wells Fargo had severe consequences, including significant financial penalties, damage to the bank's reputation, and the loss of customer trust.
 This incident serves as a stark reminder that even established organizations can falter when they lose sight of virtue ethics and prioritize profits over integrity and customer well-being.

 In the realm of business ethics, virtue ethics stands as a beacon of principled conduct, emphasizing the cultivation of virtuous character traits and ethical values.
-The Body Shop's unwavering commitment to sustainability and fair trade practices exemplifies how virtue ethics can lead to a positive and enduring impact, fostering trust and loyalty among consumers.
-Conversely, the Wells Fargo scandal serves as a cautionary tale, illustrating the perils of abandoning virtue ethics for short-term gains.
-Just as superheroes in the movies often uphold moral virtues to protect the greater good, businesses that prioritize ethical virtues create lasting legacies, while those that falter risk facing their own moral reckoning.

 #### Rights-Based Ethics: Upholding fundamental human rights